archivesspace/archivesspace/docs/slate/source/index.md

 __Description__

-Get the list of URIs of this resource and all archival objects contained within.Ordered by tree order (i.e. if you fully expanded the record tree and read from top to bottom)
+Get the list of URIs of this published resource and all published archival objects contained within.Ordered by tree order (i.e. if you fully expanded the record tree and read from top to bottom)

 __Parameters__